Join the team!

 Dr Marta García Morcillo

-Tossa May 2018a 600x875Marta is Ancient Historian and Research Fellow at Durham University.
-Previously, she lectured at Roehampton (London), Heidelberg, Lampeter and Dresden.
-Her specialisation is Roman economy and trade, as well as the Reception of Antiquity in the modern Arts, with special emphasis on cinema and advertising in the 19th and 20th centuries.
-Her work on printed advertising includes a cultural insight into the Liebig Trading Cards.
+Tossa May 2018a 600x875Marta is Ancient Historian and Lecturer at Newcastle University.
+She held previous research and lectureship positions at the Universities of Essen, Turin, Durham, Roehampton (London), Heidelberg, Lampeter and Dresden.
+Her specialisation is Roman economic and social history, as well as the uses of Antiquity in the modern arts and media, with special emphasis on cinema and advertising in the 19th and 20th centuries.
+Her work on printed advertising includes a historical insight into the Liebig Trading Cards.
 She has also written several contributions on ancient Carthage and Carthaginian women in modern imagination.
 Marta is cofounder of Imagines and member of the project ANIHO, which deals with the influence of Antiquity in modern nationalisms and national identities.
 Her publications include the co-edition of the first Imagines volume (2008), Hellas on Screen (2008) (with I. Berti); Seduction and Power (2013); Imagining Ancient Cities in Film (2015).
-Along with F. Carlà and C. Walde, she has also co-edited an issue of the e-journal thersites devoted to Advertising Antiquity (2017).
+Along with F. Carlà and C. Walde, she has also co-edited an issue for the journal thersites devoted to Advertising Antiquity (2017).
 Together with Imagines' member Florian Freitag, she has organised the interdisciplinary workshop "Multimodal Landscapes of Mediterranean Antiquity" (25-27 April 2024), which explored modern imageries of ancient pasts in the city of Essen.
+She is currently working on a project about advertising inspired by the ancient world in early 20th century American magazines.

 Contact: This email address is being protected from spambots.
 You need JavaScript enabled to view it., This email address is being protected from spambots.
 You need JavaScript enabled to view it.